-Hapkido - What is it?
+Hapkido - What is it? test

 Hapkido is often called the “complete” martial arts for its comprehensive armoury of defensive tactics.
 It is a Mix Martial Art (MMA) that has powerful strikes, kicks, locks, throws and takedowns, pressure points and self defence principles ensure that it is indeed complete.